-Development for Jungle Cruise began in 2006, just a few years after Disney had experimented with turning park attractions into movies with three films, The Country Bears (2002), The Haunted Mansion (2003) and Pirates of the Caribbean: The Curse of Black Pearl (2003).
+Development for Jungle Cruise began in 2006, just a few years after Disney had experimented with turning park attractions into movies with three films: The Country Bears (2002), The Haunted Mansion (2003) and Pirates of the Caribbean: The Curse of Black Pearl (2003).
 Out of those three, only Pirates of the Caribbean connected with critics and audiences and launched a franchise, comprised of five films so far.
-In the years before Marvel Studios and Lucasfilm became what they are today, subsidiaries of Walt Disney Studios, Disney chased after the success of Pirates of the Caribbean in search of a live-action franchise it could bank on.
-None proved viable and a string of box office disappointments led the studio take fewer chances with IP, which ultimately led to the string of Disney live-action remakes that are currently dominating the box office along Marvel and Star Wars.
+In the years before Marvel Studios and Lucasfilm became what they are today — subsidiaries of Walt Disney Studios — Disney chased after the success of Pirates of the Caribbean in search of a live-action franchise it could bank on.
+None proved viable, and a string of box office disappointments led the studio take fewer chances with IP, which ultimately led to the string of Disney live-action remakes that are currently dominating the box office along with Marvel and Star Wars.

-The teaser for Jungle Cruise feels very much like an effort to capture the excitement of those first three Pirates films, directed by Gore Verbinski.
-From its charming leads, whose popularity and box office draw arguably exceed that of Johnny Depp in the early 2000s, to the film’s narrative which relies on a quest for a mythological source of immortality, Jungle Cruise feels like heir apparent to the Pirates franchise with a dash of National Treasure (2004).
-Of course, Disney has tried to sell audiences on that comparison before with Prince of Persia: The Sands of Time (2010), Tron: Legacy (2010), John Carter (2012) and Oz the Great and Powerful (2013), all of them movies I enjoy, but there’s no denying that there was no real audience demand for sequels, excepting Tron: Legacy which has become something of a cult hit.
-Yet, Jungle Cruise stands likely to break free of those films, perhaps because Disney has become so dominant with familiar brands, and films like Verbinski’s Pirates of the Caribbean feel like novelties of the past that we’re just starting to become nostalgic for again.
+The teaser for Jungle Cruise feels very much like an effort to capture the excitement of those first three Pirates films, which were directed by Gore Verbinski.
+From its charming leads, whose popularity and box office draw arguably exceed that of Johnny Depp in the early 2000s, to the film’s narrative, which relies on a quest for a mythological source of immortality, Jungle Cruise feels like the heir apparent to the Pirates franchise with a dash of National Treasure (2004).
+Of course, Disney has tried to sell audiences on that comparison before with Prince of Persia: The Sands of Time (2010), Tron: Legacy (2010), John Carter (2012) and Oz the Great and Powerful (2013) — all of them movies I enjoy, but there’s no denying that there was no real audience demand for sequels, excepting Tron: Legacy, which has become something of a cult hit.
+Yet Jungle Cruise stands likely to break free of those films, perhaps because Disney has become so dominant with familiar brands, and pics like Verbinski’s Pirates of the Caribbean feel like novelties of the past that we’re just starting to become nostalgic for again.

-Collet-Serra, who recently signed on to reteam with Johnson as the director of the Shazam!
-(2019) spin-off Black Adam, has the kind of ability to connect with audiences that Verbinski displayed.
-From horror films to Liam Neeson action films, Collet-Serra has displayed the kind of cross-genre abilities that audiences seem to want from their modern day blockbusters.
+Collet-Serra, who recently signed on to reteam with Johnson as director of the Shazam!
+(2019) spinoff Black Adam, has the kind of ability to connect with audiences that Verbinski displayed.
+From horror films to Liam Neeson-led action films, Collet-Serra has displayed the kind of cross-genre abilities that audiences seem to want for their modern-day blockbusters.
 I’d argue that one of the reason why superhero movies have become so popular is because they manage to give audiences a bit of everything in true comic book fashion.
 Perhaps we’re seeing original IP struggle because they are attempting to stay in one lane, and within a single tone.
-Yet, Jungle Cruise, even in the brief flashes of the trailer, looks to straddle the lines of swashbuckling adventure, buddy comedy, and horror — all aspects that made Pirates land, and does so without superheroes.
-As popular as superhero movies have become and as great as many of them are, there is a desire for something else to populate summer movie season, something I think accounts for the billion dollar successes of the Jurassic World and Fast & Furious series.
+Jungle Cruise, even in the brief flashes of the trailer, looks to straddle the lines of swashbuckling adventure, buddy comedy and horror — all aspects that made Pirates land, and does so without superheroes.
+As popular as superhero movies have become and as great as many of them are, there is a desire for something else to populate the summer movie season, something I think accounts for the billion-dollar successes of the Jurassic World and Fast & Furious series.